EZ-Walk/2PlayerTD/README.md

 13. ranger does more damage to certain enemies
 14. bridge to connect all pillboxes
 15. touchpad walking for ranger
+16. mineable resources to build structures

 3.0 - BETA
 1. 3 maps
 2. 6 enemies
 3.	keep loot after match end
 4.	enemies can deal damage
 5.  add an end to the game, a way to win

 4.0 - RELEASE
 1. 5 maps